 Hotels and similar venues are temporarily changing their models.
 Hilton is offering one million rooms for healthcare workers so that they don’t risk coming home and infecting their families.

-So now to your business.
+So now to your essential business.
 By either using technology, repurposing your space, finding a new audience or simply finding a new way to work within our new normal, how can your business evolve and adapt?

-Learning from Their Examples
+Essential Businesses Can Learn from Their Examples

 How can you take the restrictions we have today, and the opportunities we still have, and find a path between them?
 I’d like to wrap up with a few pieces of advice I’ve received over the years about innovation and how to nurture it.